#!/usr/bin/bash

 grep -q "$text" $file

-or man test
+man [ or man test for more information.

 Source:https://stackoverflow.com/questions/8934012/when-are-square-brackets-required-in-a-bash-if-statement